 Office and business areas, including standalone offices, offices on North State Road and Route 9 and laboratories should remain as zoned, with the addition of commercial design controls aimed at new construction and major renovations.
 Businesses are important contributors to the Village's municipal tax.
-The businesses areas are well located - while Philips Laboratories, the property formerly known as Mearl, and the Briarcliff Corporate Campus are located in residential areas, they are close to arterials that take employee traffic directly out of the local street network.
+The businesses areas are well-located - while Phillips Laboratories, the property formerly known as Mearl, and the Briarcliff Corporate Campus are located in residential areas, they are close to arterials that take employee traffic directly out of the local street network.
 The Village has historically had five commercial office developments located in the B and BT Districts; however, all but two are currently vacant.
-Recognizing a more than decade long decline in the demand for office space in a traditional campus like setting, the Village began, in 2016, a process to review its existing B Planned Office Building and Laboratory and BT Business Transitional zones.
-The Village established the B Zone Advisory Committee to review the existing zoning, explore current market demand, and to make recommendations to the Board of Trustees as to what zoning amendments should be made to the B/BT Districts.
+Recognizing a more than decade long decline in the demand for office space in a traditional campus-like setting, the Village began, in 2016, a process to review its existing B-Planned Office Building and Laboratory and BT-Business Transitional zones.
+The Village established the B-Zone Advisory Committee to review the existing zoning, explore current market demand, and to make recommendations to the Board of Trustees as to what zoning amendments should be made to the B/BT Districts.
 The Committee focused its recommendations on enabling the B/BT zoned properties to be fully utilized and/or redeveloped with the highest and best use balanced with potential short- and long-term impacts on Village residents, including but not limited to neighborhood character, Village infrastructure, recreational resources, and the natural environment.
 The B Zone Advisory Committee issued a report to the Village Board of Trustees dated May 5, 2017.
 This report provides background information and potential recommendations to be considered by the Board of Trustees as it moves forward with amendments to the B/BT Districts as outlined in Section 3.4 of the 2017 Village Comprehensive Plan Addendum.
-Finally, this ~~plan-report~~ recommends that when the Mearl site is any of the B/BT District sites are redeveloped and plans are submitted for full occupation of the site, the Village should examine the traffic implications on nearby intersections, as well as all other potential environmental impacts.
+Finally, this plan report recommends that when the Mearl site is any of the B/BT District sites are redeveloped and plans are submitted for full occupation of the site, the Village should examine the traffic implications on nearby intersections, as well as all other potential environmental impacts.
+The Village should update zoning regulations to encourage new commercial businesses to move into Briarcliff as well as look for creative ways to encourage commercial development.
+Businesses are important contributors to the Village's municipal tax base.
+Impacts on municipal services as well as neighboring properties should be analyzed to ensure the long-term financial stability of the Village, and to prevent any development that would exceed the capacity or otherwise adversely impact municipal infrastructure, water, sewerage, roadways, or other Village capabilities.